LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/exercises.rst

    b.
 Run the updated program and *test* it with the inputs: 2.22, 'H', and ''.
       Which entries produce incorrect output?
    c.
-Fix the new code so that it correctly returns ``'Invalid input.'`` for
+Fix the new code so that it correctly returns ``'ARRR!
+Raid yonder
-      the empty string, decimal values, and non-numerical inputs.
+      shuttle!'`` for the empty string, decimal values, and non-numerical inputs.

 #.
 Once the code returns the correct output for all of the suggested input
    values, continue to *test* it with your own entries.
 Make sure your fixes